20 Types of Drill Bits -Which one Is Right for You?

 3. Masonry Drill Bit

-• Masonry drill bits can be used with concrete, brick or masonry.
+• Masonry drill bits can be used on different surfaces, such as concrete, brick, and masonry.

 4. Rivet Drill Bit